Hoo Parish Council

 11.00am to 13.00pm

 Chattenden Community Centre

 14.30pm to 19.00pm

-Pop in and make your comments on the future of Hoo and Chattenden.
+Pop along and tell us your views about the future of Hoo and Chattenden.
 No ideas or suggestions will be ignored.

 Hoo Parish Council